Spend Less Than You Earn – Simple Process For Getting Out of Debt

 A lot of online gurus will tell you that you need to pay yourself first, which means that you need to set aside a specific amount of money each month before you start spending on groceries and bills.
 Once the previous is done you can start spending.
 Even though this is 100% correct, it’s often something you can’t follow strictly.
 We’re all humans and life is too often hard to predict.

 Set a spending budget but don’t be too hard on yourself when you need to get something you actually need.
 For example, a new tire because you had a flat one.

-7. Get in control
+7. Get in Control

 As I mentioned earlier, a lot of times we buy things on autopilot.
 Amazon and other large online stores are daily optimizing their buying process with the intention to make it as easy as possible for people to click Buy.
-If you see their latest reports, you can understand that this is indeed working.
-People are purchasing things whether they want them or not, which will mean, that they are not in full control of their actions.

 Prevent yourself from making impulse purchases.
-You can do so by deleting your credit card from all online stores that you’re regularly using.
+You can do so by deleting your credit card from all online stores which you’re regularly using.
 This simple action can save you thousands of dollars a year.

 8. Stop Buying Shit

 Lastly, I want to tell you to prevent yourself, as much as possible, from buying useless things.
 Unsubscribe from sites like H&M. Sites that send you emails about when the new sale will begin.
 Stop using social media so often.
 These sites will only tell you to buy.
 Buy, buy, buy.
 Things you don’t actually need.

 Some Closing Thoughts

 Getting out of debt is easy.
 The hard part is to be consistent in your actions.